turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/git_workflows.markdown

 * Understand some of the best practices for working collaboratively on software projects using Git and GitHub
 * Learn to use GitHub's tools to review and discuss code
 * Use a variety of techniques to create, track, and manage issues, bugs, and features
-* Use interactive rebase to rewrite history by squashing and/or modifying commits

 ## Ace Ventura Git Detective